What are the iconic London fonts and typefaces?

 Everywhere we go we are bombarded with adverts, signs, posters, instructions etc, all in very specific typefaces.
 Without us even consciously paying that much attention, occasionally these fonts and typefaces can come to define our association with a place.
 They can be instantly recognisable to a very specific location or service.

 London is no different.
-There are number of iconic fonts and works of design which this city has become synonymous with over the years.
+There are number of iconic London fonts and works of design which this city has become synonymous with over the years.
 Some of these are more recognisable than others whilst some have the most incredible history in this great city.
 We’ve compiled what we think are the top 5 typefaces associated with London and even provided you with places to purchase them so that now all you budding designers can create your own London signs in the comfort of your own house!

 The Doves font is so much part of the city that it was actually recovered from the bottom of the Thames!
 It was created for the Doves Press at the beginning of the last century, but when the owners fell out one of them threw 2600lbs of the typeface into the Thames.
 Cut to 2010 and London designer Robert Green recreated the font from the books that the Doves Press printed, and then went as far as hiring divers to bring back pieces of the lost type from the Thames.
 For sheer dedication, this we believe that this is the ultimate London font.
 It’s gorgeous and evokes a nostalgic vision of Victorian London while managing not to be clicheed or twee.